dawaa/redux-shapeshifter-middleware/README.md

     // If you however would like to deal with the status responses yourself you might
     // want to set this to false and then in the response object from your back-end
     // always provide a `status` property.
-    useOnlyAxiosStatusResponse: true // default is: false
+    useOnlyAxiosStatusResponse: true, // default is: false
     // Above would ignore `fallbackToAxiosStatusResponse` and
     // `customSuccessResponses` if set to true.
 This means that we will use
     // Axios response object and its status code instead of relying on one